top of page

 Line graph comparing the cumulative cost of asphalt vs. metal roofs over 70 years, using a 5% discount rate and 3% inflation for asphalt replacement.
 The asphalt line (orange) increases in steps at years 0, 30, and 60.
 The metal line (light gray) is flat at $45,000.
 The graph shows asphalt remains less costly over time when adjusted for the time value of money.

-Over 70 years, asphalt roofs cost less, even after multiple replacements.
+Over 70 years, asphalt roofs cost less than metal roofs, even after multiple replacements.
+This is because money is worth more right now than in several decades.

 There’s another cold reality homeowners often overlook with metal roofs.